 Policy/Curriculum Changes: Policies/Curriculum changes in the Dental Assisting program are subject to change at any given time.
 Written documentation will be provided to students currently enrolled in the program prior to change in policy/curriculum.

 Fall Cr.
 Hrs.

 ORI 101 Orientation to College 1

-DAT 100 Introduction to Dental Assisting
+DAT 100 Introduction to Dental Assisting 2

 DAT 101 Preclinical Procedures I 3

 DAT 102 Dental Materials 3

 DAT 103 Anatomy and Physiology for Dental Assistants 3

-DAT 104 Basic Sciences for Dental Assisting 2

-EMS 100 CPR I 1

-PSY 200 General Psychology 3